walshzhang/teaching-developertest/README.md

 # teaching-developertest
-provide some examples about developer test used in classroom. it plans to contain following subprojects.
+provide some examples about developer test used in my teaching. it plans to contain following subprojects.

 ## junit-core